 Abstract

 The purpose of this essay is twofold.
-Firstly, it aims to illuminate key aspects of the work of Moses Mendelssohn (1729-1786), the ‘Father of Jewish Enlightenment,’ in particular, his theory of “religious power”.
-Secondly, it brings Mendelssohn’s ideas and insights to bear on the problem of Nihilism, a problem in the development of which Mendelssohn is usually considered to have played a merely incidental role.
-Mendelssohn’s analysis of the relation between ethical-religious and political powers, as distinct yet inseparable, helps bring to view the elusive nature of the “unwritten law” of ethics.
+Firstly, it aims to illuminate key aspects of the work of Moses Mendelssohn (1729-1786), the “Father of the Jewish Enlightenment”—in particular, his theory of “religious power.”
+Secondly, it brings Mendelssohn’s ideas and insights to bear on the problem of Nihilism—a problem in the development of which Mendelssohn is usually considered to have played a merely incidental role.
+Mendelssohn’s analysis of the relation between ethical-religious and political powers as distinct yet inseparable helps bring into focus the elusive nature of the “unwritten law” of ethics.

-Key Words: Nihilism, Pantheism, Normativity, Religion, Modernity, Mendelssohn, Jacobi, Kant, Agamben, Brandom, Hamacher, Unwritten Law, Imperfect Right, Political theology.
+Key Words: Nihilism, Normativity, Religion, Mendelssohn, Jacobi, Unwritten Law, Imperfect Right, Political theology.

-Moses Mendelssohn enters our history books in two separate contexts, which seem to have nothing in common.
-In the context of ‘Jewish Philosophy”’ Mendelssohn is best known for his idiosyncratic view of Judaism as a religion devoid of any principles of belief, and for his confidence in its compatibility with reason – positions developed in his Jerusalem: Or, On Religious Power and Judaism (1783).
-In the history of philosophy, Mendelssohn is known as the last representative of the dogmatic Leibniz-Wolff School, rendered obsolete by Kant’s critical, transcendental turn.
-In this broader context, Mendelssohn is also widely recognized to have played a role, if only contingently, in the emergence of the term Nihilism at a decisive moment in the historical development of the problem, namely, the so-called pantheism controversy, in the context of which he published his last work of philosophy, Morning Hours: Lectures on God’s existence (1785).
-And yet he has never been taken as belonging to the development of the problem in its essence.
-Central to its historical development, Nihilism has been addressed expansively by canonical figures of the continental philosophical tradition, although it finds its beginnings in a much lesser known figure today Friedrich Jacobi, Moses Mendelssohn’s young interlocutor in the above-mentioned pantheism affair.
-If In what follows, I aim to show that, if Moses Mendelssohn seems like an odd company for to the likes of Nietzsche and Heidegger, far removed from their existential concerns, it is not because he failed to see the profound challenge posed by Jacobi, but because he believed he had already dealt with the core problem elsewhere, in his Jewish writings.
+Moses Mendelssohn enters our history books in two separate contexts which seem to have nothing in common.
+In the context of “Jewish Philosophy” Mendelssohn is best known for his idiosyncratic view of Judaism as a religion devoid of any principles of belief, and for his confidence in its compatibility with reason—positions developed in his Jerusalem: Or, On Religious Power and Judaism (1783).
+In the history of philosophy, however, Mendelssohn is known as the last representative of the dogmatic Leibniz-Wolff School, rendered obsolete by Kant’s critical, transcendental turn.
+In this broader context, Mendelssohn is also widely recognized to have played a role, if only contingently, in the emergence of the term Nihilism.
+This was at a decisive moment in the historical development of the problem; namely, the so-called pantheism controversy, in the context of which he published his last work of philosophy: Morning Hours: Lectures on God’s existence (1785).

+Despite this, he has never been considered a part of the problem’s essential development.
+Central to its historical development, Nihilism has been addressed expansively by canonical figures of the continental philosophical tradition, although it begins with a much lesser-known figure today: Friedrich Jacobi, Moses Mendelssohn’s young interlocutor in the above-mentioned pantheism affair.
+In what follows, I aim to show that Moses Mendelssohn, if he seems like odd company for the likes of Nietzsche and Heidegger, far removed from their existential concerns, it is not because he failed to see the profound challenge posed by Jacobi, but because he believed he had already dealt with the core problem elsewhere: in his Jewish writings.

-While it lies beyond the scope of this article to show in detail why Mendelssohn’s believed he had sufficiently addressed the challenge in his Jerusalem, it will be argued that Mendelssohn’s unique, and under-appreciated theory of the political-theological difference, developed in the first and lesser known part of his Jerusalem is a valuable contribution to the philosophical discussion of Nihilism.
-In bringing into view the elusive notion of normative force, as an ethical category distinct but inseparable from political power, it somewhat dissipates the Nihilistic double bind, the impossible choice between passive submission to the law and its active annihilation.
+While it lies beyond the scope of this article to show in detail why Mendelssohn believed he had sufficiently addressed the challenge in his Jerusalem, it will be argued that his unique and under-appreciated theory of political-theological difference (developed in the first and lesser-known part of his Jerusalem) is a valuable contribution to the philosophical discussion of Nihilism.
+In bringing into focus the elusive notion of normative force as an ethical category distinct but inseparable from political power, his theory goes some way towards dissipating the Nihilistic double bind: the impossible choice between passive submission to, and active annihilation of, the law.

 Nihilism’s Double Bind